 I like having something on hand that has the type of ingredients that I can be happy about.
-Yes, there is sugar of course, but I want to be able to give my children something that does not have preservatives, artificial flavoring, and other ingredients that I disagree with giving to my children.
+Yes, there is sugar, of course, but I want to be able to give my children something that does not have preservatives, artificial flavoring, and other ingredients that I disagree with giving to my children.

 There are not a lot of ingredient to this recipe, but the more that’s done ahead of time, the better in my house.
 There’s always bread to make, meals to cook, shop orders to work on.

-You can add more or less sugar depending on taste.
+Note: You can add more or less sugar depending on taste.
 I tend to add less if I am incorporating chocolate chips into the mix.

 - Add powdered milk, sugar, cocoa powder, salt, and vanilla extract to an 8oz mason jar and shake well.5 cups powdered milk, 2 cup unbleached sugar, 1 cup cocoa powder, 3 teaspoons vanilla extract, 1/2 teaspoon salt